|

 Footnote support often exercises all three of the foregoing

 features.
 A simple implementation might work as follows.
-A pair
+The

-of macros is defined: one starts a footnote and the other ends
+author writes a pair of macros: one starts a footnote and the

-footnote end macro, which returns to the previous environment and
+which returns to the previous environment and ends the diversion.

-sprung.
-The macro called by the trap draws a line across the
+The macro called by the trap draws a line across the page and

 Computer-driven document formatting dates back to the 1960s.
 The